30 years of fantastic finds at Habitat ReStores

 Whether you’re a do-it-yourself hobbyist or a construction professional, the ReStore is a unique place to find the tools, appliances and materials you need to help complete or inspire your next building or decorating project.
 And those finds, in turn, help build so much more.

 That’s because, once an item sells, the proceeds help fund Habitat’s local work, so more families can build or repair a place to call home.
-In the last 10 years alone, Habitat ReStores in the U.S. have generated more than $1 billion to further Habitat’s work both locally and internationally, through Habitat’s tithing program.
+From 2011 to 2021 alone, Habitat ReStores in the U.S. have generated more than $1 billion to further Habitat’s work both locally and internationally, through Habitat’s tithing program.

 Here’s a look at just some of the fantastic finds that, while passing through Habitat ReStores, have helped families build or improve the places they call home over the past three decades.